 Please Note: Always consult your medical provider before adding a daily tea regime to your diet for health-related purposes.

-Source: Article by Alyssa Collins, a registered nurse and certified trainer, and written for wulongtea-info.com.
+Source: Article by Alyssa Collins, a registered nurse, certified trainer, and writer covering tea.